-The S10 5G device won't be available for a few months still, but the other three handsets go on sale on 8 March.
+The S10 5G device won't be available for a few months, but the other three handsets are now available.
 Here is how the Galaxy S10 compares to the S10+, smaller S10e and larger S10 5G to help you find the right Galaxy S for you.

 Samsung Galaxy S10 range prices